manthranatarajan/LinkedOut/README.md

 - TBA

 ## Contributors
-Welcome the LinkedOut repository.
-Any and all assets for the LinkedOut project will be stored here.
 This repository is managed by our team of contributors:

 - Benjamin Schuh | (https://github.com/BS41)
 - Mytri Nair | ___